-One morning I was out of dark leafy greens.
+One morning, I was out of dark leafy greens.
 In the midst of making my daughter’s before-school smoothie, I tossed in a handful of frozen broccoli florets instead.
-I was pleasantly surprised with the results.
+And the results pleasantly surprised me!

 The frozen broccoli chilled and thickened the smoothie without adding a strong flavor.
 It’s also a great way to add extra nutrients.